Part of Reiki training involves the learning and use of Reiki healing symbols.

 (Choku Rei is pronounced: “Cho-Koo-Ray”)

 The power symbol can be used to increase the power of Reiki.
 It can also be used for protection.
-Drawing or visualizing the symbol in front of you and you will give you instant access to more healing energies.
+Drawing or visualizing the symbol in front of you will give you instant access to more healing energies.
 Choku Rei also gives the other symbols more power when they are used together.

 The horizontal line represents the Reiki source.
 The vertical line symbolizes the energy flow, and the spiral that touches the middle line seven times represents the seven chakras.